marcusmchale/algrow/guide.md

 When loaded, the fixed layout overrides layout detection.

 #### Processes
 The number of processes to launch for parallel image processing.
+Each process will handle a single image until the list of images is processed.
+Set this value taking into consideration both CPU and memory usage.

 #### Debugging images
 There are three levels of debugging image production.